Percona-Lab/grafana_mongodb_dashboards/README.md

 7. Import each Grafana template file from the 'dashboards' subdir into Grafana's UI and press 'Save' after each import.
 Link: [Import/Export Templates (Grafana Docs)](http://docs.grafana.org/reference/export_import/)

 ### Todos
- - Write more tests
- - Get WiredTiger storage engine metrics to stable state (*beta/experimental now*)
- - Add storage engine metrics for PerconaFT and RocksDB
+ - Add storage engine metrics for PerconaFT and RocksDB, when they're available in the exporter.
  - Automate/rethink target 'labels' in prometheus.yml (*used for grouping metrics in graphs*)